These Are The Most Popular Halloween Costumes On Amazon

 For those of us who take Halloween really seriously, the process of costume selection is nail-biting and often fraught with indecision.
 If you're unsure of what direction to go in and have little time to dawdle, may we point you towards a little site called Amazon?
 The mega-retailer is a one-stop-shop for everything from eyebrow-raising sexy Yandy get-ups to thousands of add-ons for homemade outfit completion.

 If you need a good jumping-off point, the online marketplace’s treasure trove of product reviews can lead the way.
 So, for this special, spooky edition of Hype Machine, we hit Amazon’s Halloween section to find the highest-rated women’s costumes that the site had on offer.
 (We threw in a handful of our ridiculous favorites, too.)
-Disguises for men, women, and children alike abound; each product in our slideshow is accompanied by strong opinions and customer photos.
+Disguises for men, women, and children alike abound on the ’zon; each product in our slideshow is accompanied by strong opinions and customer photos.
 Click through to see the most popular getups on the site — your 2019 look might be among the top picks.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.